MCDevKit/cmcc-docs/json-templating-engine/merge-operations.md

 }
 ```

-## Merging arrays
+## Merging Arrays

-When merging two arrays, the result will be a new array, that will have elements of both arrays.
+When merging two arrays, a new array is created, containing elements from both original arrays.

-The following module `test` will be used for all array examples:
+Consider the following `test` module for array examples:

 ```json
 {
     "$module": "test",